Fresno Yosemite International Airport

-Fresno Yosemite International Airport (IATA: FAT, ICAO: KFAT, FAA LID: FAT) is a joint military/public airport in Fresno, California, United States.
+Fresno Yosemite International Airport (IATA: FAT, ICAO: KFAT, FAA LID: FAT) is a joint military–public airport in Fresno, California, United States.
 It is the primary commercial airport for the San Joaquin Valley and three national parks: Yosemite, Sequoia and Kings Canyon.
 It offers scheduled passenger flights to several major airline hubs in the United States and international service to Mexico.
 The facility opened in June 1942 as Hammer Field, a military airfield.
 The airport is owned and operated by the city of Fresno and operates two runways on a property spanning 1728 acres.
-Its airport code 'FAT' stands for Fresno Air Terminal, a former name for the airport.
+Its airport code "FAT" stands for Fresno Air Terminal, a former name for the airport.

+The airport has seen double-digit growth in its passenger traffic every year since 2018 (except 2020 due to the pandemic).
+As of 2024, the passenger terminal is undergoing a significant expansion project to expand the size of the security screening area, add new gates, and build a new international arrivals facility.

 Due to its central location within the state, the airport is home to several military, law enforcement, firefighting, and medical air units.
 The Fresno Air National Guard Base on the southeast corner of the airport is home to the 144th Fighter Wing of the California Air National Guard.
 The Fresno Air Attack Base on the eastern side of the airport supports aerial firefighting aircraft.
 Other government and military operators with facilities at the airport include the California Army National Guard, the California Highway Patrol, the Fresno County Sheriff's Office, and the Fresno Police Department.

 Fresno is home to a large operations base for SkyWest Airlines, the nation's largest regional airline.